kkai/web-source/content/publications.md

 _Human Activity Recognition in Smart Environments (Dagstuhl Seminar 12492)._.
 Crowley, James L and Kunze, Kai S and Lukowicz, Paul and Schmidt, Albrecht and Crowley, James L and Kunze, Kai and Lukowicz, Paul and Schmidt, Albrecht.
 Dagstuhl Reports.
 2012.
 [Bibtex](/papers/bib/crowley2012human.bib).

 ***
-[_The opportunity framework and data processing ecosystem for opportunistic activity and context recognition_](/papers/pdf/kurz2011opportunity.pdf).
-Kurz, Marc and H{\"o}lzl, Gerold and Ferscha, Alois and Calatroni, Alberto and Roggen, Daniel and Tr{\"o}ster, Gerhard and Sagha, Hesam and Chavarriaga, Ricardo and Mill{\'a}n, J del R and Bannach, David and others.
+[_The OPPORTUNITY Framework and Data Processing Ecosystem for Opportunistic Activity and Context Recognition_](/papers/pdf/kurz2011opportunity.pdf).
+Kurz, Marc and H{\"o}lzl, Gerold and Ferscha, Alois and Calatroni, Alberto and Roggen, Daniel and Tr{\"o}ster, Gerhard and Sagha, Hesam and Chavarriaga, Ricardo and Mill{\'a}n, Jos{\'e} del R. and Bannach, David and Kunze, Kai and Lukowicz, Paul.
 International Journal of Sensors, Wireless Communications and Control, Special Issue on Autonomic and Opportunistic Communications.
 2011.
 [Bibtex](/papers/bib/kurz2011opportunity.bib).
 [Mp3 summary](/audio/mp3s/kurz2011opportunity.mp3).

 ***
 _Does on-body location of a GPS receiver matter?_.
 Vaitl, Christian and Kunze, Kai and Lukowicz, Paul.
 Body Sensor Networks (BSN), 2010 International Conference on.
 2010.
 [Bibtex](/papers/bib/vaitl2010does.bib).